PacktPublishing/Spring-5.0-By-Example/README.md

 * Docker CE
 * pgAdmin
 * Docker Compose
-You will be assisted with installation processes,etc through this book.
+You will be assisted with installation processes, and so on through this book.

 ## Related Products
 * [Mastering Spring 5.0](https://www.packtpub.com/application-development/mastering-spring-50?utm_source=github&utm_medium=repository&utm_campaign=9781787123175)